sellout/flaky/templates/haskell/{{project.name}}/README.md

 This is a consequence of instances being transitively imported.
 A new major version of a dependency can remove instances, and that can break downstream clients that unwittingly depended on those instances.

-A library MAY declare that it always bumps the `A` component when it removes an instance (as this policy dictates).
+A library _may_ declare that it always bumps the `A` component when it removes an instance (as this policy dictates).
 In that case, only `A` widenings need to induce `A` bumps. `B` widenings can be `D` bumps like other widenings, Alternatively, one may compare the APIs when widening a dependency range, and if no instances have been removed, make it a `D` bump.

 ### breaking changes (increments `B`)